KarolinaMot/HLSL-and-ue5-blog/_site/index.md

 };
 ```

-The way the custom node works, is that it inserts your code in the generated shader in a function called `MaterialFloat3 CustomExpression0()`.
-You can check this by going to Window->ShaderCode->HLSL Code.
+The custom node inserts your code in a function called `MaterialFloat3 CustomExpression0()`.
+You can check this by going to Window->ShaderCode->HLSL Code, which shows you the generated shader for your material graph.
 For this reason, when you want to encapsulate something in a function, you must do so by using structs.

 Now to finally to use this shader, you plug everything in, you add the include path to the right slot, in this case “/Project/EdgeDetection.ush” and call the function in the node like this: